ggercek/image_compare/README.rst

     * To start with, a one-on-one session would be ideal, but the documentation might be a good start as well.
       In addition to the documentation, the tool handles exceptions properly, and provides descriptive error messages to help user to solve their technical problems.
 * Your manager Jeanie is assigning you to a different task and is making Ferris the maintainer of your application.
 How do you make sure he succeeds?
-    * Both high-level and code-level documentation is available for the project.
+    * Both high level and code level documentation is available for the project.
     * Unit tests provide guidance about how to use API
     * Under `Development` section two entries can be found as step by step guides to add new functionality.
         * Adding a commandline argument